Aryushix/67364-mental-health-treatment-prediction-Brian_Woo_Truanne_Chen/README.md

 ## Dataset
 ### Source
-Open Sourcing Mental Illness (OSMI) Mental Health in Tech Survey
+Open Sourcing Mental Illness (OSMI) Mental Health in Tech Survey The dataset is directly accessed from Kaggle in the Notebook.
+The dataset has been provided in the repository for manual overview.

 ### Dataset Details
 - 1,259 observations